What's New

 Air Canada Signature Service is an end-to-end premium service with lie-flat seats, access to airport concierge services at many airports, expedited check-in and security clearance (where available), lounge access, priority baggage handling and preferential boarding.

-The Air Canada Signature Suite has raised the bar with its five-star dining experience, setting a new standard for premium travel in North America.
-It is located in Terminal 1 at Toronto Pearson and at Vancouver International Airport for select Signature Service customers travelling to international destinations.
+The Air Canada Signature Suite has raised the bar with its award-winning dining experience, setting a new standard for premium travel from North America.
+Signature Suites are located in Terminal 1 at Toronto Pearson and at Vancouver International Airport for select Signature Service customers travelling to international destinations.

-Air Canada Café at Toronto Pearson offers a selection of Canadian craft beers, wine and hot snacks, in addition to the current range of grab-and-go artisanal sandwiches, salads, cold snacks, beverages and specialty coffees to be enjoyed with complimentary Wi-Fi in a relaxed, bistro-type setting.
+Air Canada Café at Toronto Pearson offers a selection of Canadian craft beers, wine and hot snacks, in addition to the current range of grab-and-go artisanal sandwiches, salads, cold snacks, beverages and specialty coffees to be enjoyed in a relaxed, café-style setting.

 Air Canada Concierge services at 50 airports worldwide are available to Aeroplan Super Elite Members and, on day of travel at the airport, to Signature Service customers.
 Concierges are an immediate resource in-person at select airports and by phone 24/7 for all travel and airport-related matters, personalized services and priority.